San Francisco Bay Area Psychiatrist

 I work differently from many psychiatrists.
 I believe that psychiatric conditions don’t exist in isolation.
-They are often complicated by interpersonal issues involving relationships, family, school, or employment.
-They may require psychotherapy in addition to medication (or without it), or combined medical-psychiatric treatment when medical conditions are also present.
+They are often complicated by personal and interpersonal issues involving relationships, family, school, medical illness, and/or employment.
+They often require psychotherapy in addition to medication.

-I am certified by the American Board of Psychiatry and Neurology (“board certified”) in both general psychiatry and child/adolescent psychiatry, as well as by the American Psychoanalytic Association, and have been practicing for over 35 years.
-I am the author of five books: the first three on the relationship between doctor or therapist and patient.
-The most recent, on working with complex psychiatric and psychiatric-medical situations using my “Medical-Psychiatric Coordinating Physician Method”, is for health care professionals.
-I have a strong background and interest in medicine as it relates to psychiatric and psychological problems.
-Accordingly, I created and direct the Center for Collaborative Psychiatry, Medicine, and Psychology, focusing on the integration of psychiatry and medicine.
+I am certified by the American Board of Psychiatry and Neurology (“board certified”) in both general and child/adolescent psychiatry, and hold advanced certification from the American Psychoanalytic Association.
+I have practiced for over 35 years.
+I am the author of seven books (one in press): the first three on the relationship between doctor/ therapist and patient as it relates to treatment success.
+My most recent books are about working with complex psychiatric and medical-psychiatric situations.
+I have a strong background and interest in medicine as it relates to psychiatric problems.
+Accordingly, I created and direct the Center for Collaborative Medicine, Psychiatry, and Psychology.
+This group involves collaboration between specialists in various fields of medicine and psychiatry, and has been meeting for over 10 years.

 What I Offer: